build-on-aws/content/posts/now-you-see-me-now-you-dont/01-the-case-of-the-disappearing-s3-keys/index.md

 ---
 title: "Now You See Me, Now You Don't - the Mystery of the Vanishing S3 Objects"
+description: An investigation into why S3 objects were disappearing in an event-driven workflow, how we identified the issues and the cause of the problem.
-description: An investigation into why S3 objects were disappearing in an event-driven workflow.
+seoDescription: An investigation into why S3 objects were disappearing in an event-driven workflow.
 We use this to demonstrate the concept of eventual consistency.
 tags:
   - storage
   - s3